aws-samples/amazon-cloudfront-redirector/README.md

 ```
 # Required: set the AWS CLI profile name
 AWS_PROFILE="default"
-# Optional: set whether you want debug headers to be set by the CloudFront Function.Possible boolean values true and false.
+# Optional: set whether you want to debug the request.
+# DEBUG_MODE possible values 0,1,2.
+# 2 -> print all log lines in CloudWatch and also send debug response headers
+# 1 -> sent only debug response headers
+# 0 -> turn off debug mode (default, recommended for production)

+Possible boolean values true and false.
-export ALLOW_DEBUG=false
+export DEBUG_MODE=0
 ```
 3. Run `./deploy.sh` triggering the deployment of all components in `us-east-1` AWS Region as required by CloudFront Functions and CloudFront KeyValueStore.